 Serum herpes simplex antibodies is a blood test that looks for antibodies to the herpes simplex virus (HSV), including HSV-1 and HSV-2.
-HSV-1 usually causes cold sores (oral herpes).
+HSV-1 most often causes cold sores (oral herpes).
 HSV-2 causes genital herpes.

 A blood sample is needed.
-For information on how this is done, see: Venipuncture
+For information on how this is done, see: Venipuncture.

-The sample is taken to the laboratory and tested for the presence and amount of antibodies.
+The sample is taken to the lab and tested for the presence and amount of antibodies.

-No special preparation is needed for this test.
+No special steps are needed to prepare for this test.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel a little pain.
+Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-A negative (normal) test usually means you have not been infected with HSV-1 or HSV-2.
+A negative (normal) test most often means you have not been infected with HSV-1 or HSV-2.

 If the infection occurred very recently (within a few weeks to 3 months), the test may be negative, but you may still be infected.
 This is called a false negative.
 It can take up to 3 months after a possible herpes exposure for this test to be positive.